Specialization: Health Professions Education

 Develop your mastery of adult education and training in our program we’ve designed for health professionals like you.
 You’ll be equipped with evaluative and instructional strategies to strengthen and design programs in a variety of health related educational settings.

 The Master of Education (M.Ed.) degree with a specialization in Health Professions Education is designed for health care professionals who plan, design, and deliver patient education, continuing education, or instruction in health-related professional programs.
 The degree offers content designed to enhance an individual’s ability to plan, deliver, and evaluate health-related education and training.
 The program is based on a reflective practice approach, offering practitioners opportunities to reflectively and critically integrate their professional experience with adult education knowledge and practice skills.
 Graduates of the program work in state and government agencies, hospitals (in human resource development, continuing education, staff development, training and development), postsecondary institutions, and a variety of other organizations involved in health-related education and training.
 Students in this specialization represent a variety of health care areas, thus providing an interdisciplinary learning environment.
-Courses in the specialization are related to health care delivery in the United States, issues and trends in health professions education, and related instruction and assessment in the health-related professions.

-The program has a minimum requirement of 36 hours of coursework.
+The master’s program has a minimum requirement of 36 hours of coursework.
 Any course work taken prior to admission is subject to approval by the student’s advisor for inclusion in the program.
 Within the 36 minimum hours, the following should be included:

 - Core Courses (18 hours)